Accounting standards haven’t kept up with the change in the world.

 The other side of the equation is growth.
 What are the opportunities for the company to reinvest their cash flows in the business while maintaining or improving their returns on that capital?

-The two Nobel Prize winners, Merton Miller and Franco Modigliani, clearly outlined this point in their 1961 paper titled “Dividend Policy, Growth, and the Valuation of Shares”.
+Two Nobel Prize winners, Merton Miller and Franco Modigliani, clearly outlined this point in their 1961 paper titled “Dividend Policy, Growth, and the Valuation of Shares”.
 They stated that the investor can think of company value in two components.
 The first component is the steady state, which assumes that the business can sustain its current level of earnings into the future.
 The second component is the present value of growth opportunities, which is based on the magnitude of investment, return on investment, and period that investment opportunities are available.

-Here’s the conclusion: in order to properly assess a company’s future earnings, cash flow generation, and value creation, the investor must grasp the company’s current and future level of investment a company makes as well as the possible return on that investment.
+Here’s the conclusion: in order to properly assess a company’s future earnings, cash flow generation, and value creation, the investor must grasp the company’s current and future level of investment a company makes as well as the possible return on that level of investment.

 Now, here lies the contemporary problem when doing valuations.